symsoft/ecc-api-guide/create_subscription.md

 POST on /ecc/v1/subscriptions

-__Note:__ In the current version of the API it is the responsibility of the User to allocate and keep track of MSISDNs.
+__Note:__ In the current version of the API it is the responsibility of the API User to allocate and keep track of MSISDNs.

 __Example Command:__
 ```